gstavrinos/destination-alarm/README.md

 * <del>Do something with the volume [IT'S THE USER'S PROBLEM]</del>
 * <del>Allow the app to chooce between alarm and notifications (for speakers vs headphones use) [GREW SICK OF IT]</del>
 * <del>Add night map & satelite map [REJECTED]</del>

-##### Icons
-wake up by Chinnaking from the Noun Project
-Star by y. onaldi from the Noun Project search map by b farias from the Noun Project setting by Vectorstall from the Noun Project
-Download Map by Ben Davis from the Noun Project Download by Kimmi Studio from the Noun Project current location by Balam Palma from the Noun Project Bus by Orkhan Mursalov from the Noun Project